 - Any fee you’ll have to pay to transfer all or a portion of your balance to the new card (known as a balance transfer fee)

 That gives you 15 months to pay off your transferred balance before you start accruing any additional interest on it.
-Chase Slate® also has a $0 intro balance transfer fee for transfers made in the first 60 days of account opening.
+Chase Slate® also has a $0 intro balance transfer fee for transfers made within the first 60 days of account opening.

 After that, the fee will be 5% or $5 minimum.